-A verbal health and safety performance report is provided to TMG at every meeting and full strategic Health and Safety Committee minutes are submitted to the TMG following each committee meeting.
-Reports are also submitted to the Quality committee and Trust Board, as required, to demonstrate effective management of health and safety and to provide assurance.
+Health and safety information is also included in other reports submitted to the Quality committee and Trust Board, as required, to demonstrate effective management of health and safety and to provide assurance.

 Health and safety premise inspections, with the exception of Fleet workshops, are incorporated into the Trust's inspection for improvement process (I4I) which aims to inspect premises every year regarding a range of compliance issues including health and safety.
 The process is delivered and administered by the Quality and Safety Team.
-Details can be found in the Trust's Risk Management Procedures document.

-Health surveillance is carried out where necessary by the Trust's Occupational Health advisers.
+Requirements for Health surveillance are assessed and carried out as necessary by the Trust's Occupational Health advisers.